 1 | Why Rent a car in Croatia

 Croatia is a beautiful country with many beautiful sights and one of the best and easiest ways to get around is with your own rental car.
-Having a rental car allowed us to visit all 10 UNESCO World Heritage Sites in Croatia, explore the entire Adriatic coast, stop at Plitvice Lakes National Park and Krka National Park, and check out the many Game of Thrones filming locations in Croatia – our car rental made this itineary easily possible and also very inexpensive.
-With a rental car we were also able to visit the islands of Brac and Hvar and to road trip through Croatia’s Balkan neighbours, Bosnia Herzegovina and Montenegro as well as Slovenia and Italy.
+Having a rental car allowed us to visit all 10 UNESCO World Heritage Sites in Croatia, explore the entire Adriatic coast, stop at Plitvice Lakes National Park and Krka National Park, and check out the many Game of Thrones filming locations in Croatia – our car rental made this itinerary easily possible and also very inexpensive.
+With a rental car we were also able to visit the islands of Brac and Hvar and road trip through Croatia’s Balkan neighbours, Bosnia Herzegovina and Montenegro as well as Slovenia and Italy.

 Renting a car in Croatia tip: Another bonus of having a rental car is that you can book accommodation outside of the major towns and cities – this can save a considerable amount of money, especially in peak season.